Skip to content

 Or, How Euclid's Parallel Postulate Gave Rise to the Information Age

-Euclid's Elements was firmly based in this empirical tradition.
+Euclid's Elements was firmly rooted in this empirical tradition.
 While he provided arguments which, in modern terms, were based on a formal approach to proving theorems based on a set of axioms, his proofs relied on "constructions" using experimentally verifiable procedures involving straight-edge and compass to justify not just his premises but also his conclusions.

 Euclid famously defined a number of axioms (in the form of "postulates") based on such constructions.
 Loosely translated into modern terms, his five axioms are: